nativedigsol/necl/README.md

         - containerPort: 80
 ```

-Has the following NML equivalent:
+Has the following NECL equivalent:

 ```
 apiVersion = "apps/v1"